-In case of main power failure, an adequate backup system is recommended to maintain the function and availability of AtoN, including Racon and AIS, for time specified by the National Authority; typically 96 hours.
+In case of main power failure, an adequate backup system is recommended to maintain the function and availability of AtoN, including Racon and AIS AtoN, for time specified by the Competent Authority (AtoN); typically 96 hours.

-AtoN and AtoN systems should have availability in accordance with IALA Recommendation R0130 on Categorisation and Availability Objectives for Short Range AtoN and Guideline 1035 on Availability and Reliability of AtoN.
+AtoN and AtoN systems should have availability in accordance with IALA Recommendation 0130 on Categorisation and Availability Objectives for Short Range AtoN and Guideline 1035 on Availability and Reliability of AtoN.